genebean/genebean-networker/README.md

 ### Setup Requirements

-An assumption is made that you have setup a private repository to hold the packages for installing the NetWorker client.
+An assumption is made that you have already setup a private repository to hold the packages for installing the NetWorker client.

 ### Beginning with networker